viadeo/kasper-framework/doc/source/manual/Access Kasper platform/Kasper java client.rst

    :linenos:

    final KasperClient client = new KasperClient();
-   final QueryResult<SuperCoolResult> result = client.query(new SuperCoolQuery("what's up?"), SuperCoolResult.class);
+   final QueryResult<SuperCoolPayload> result = client.query(new SuperCoolQuery("what's up?"), SuperCoolPayload.class);
    if (result.isError()) {
        KasperError error = result.getError();
        // do something using the error code or the messages list } else {
-     // if no error occured you can access the payload SuperCoolResult payload = result.get();
+       // if no error occured you can access the payload SuperCoolPayload payload = result.getPayload();
    }

 Hard to make it shorter! :)